Radosav Stojanović: Biography

 He was a full-time columnist and chronicler for "Književne reči" from Kosovo and Metohija (1985–1988), and president of the Literary Society of Kosovo and Metohija (1990–1992).
 He was editor of the "Stremljenja" magazine and editor-in-chief of "Srpski jug" (2004–2006) in Niš.
 He is member of the Writers' Association of Serbia since 1985 and the Journalists' Association of Serbia since 1979.
+He is also a member of the Society of Writers and Literary Translators of Niš.

 Stojanović's work is included in anthologies and selections of Serbian poetry and short stories, both in his home country and abroad.
 His works have been translated into other languages.
 He was exiled from Kosovo in June 1999.
 He lives in Niš and Čemernik.